 Having OS X on so many chip architectures (three exactly) doesn’t seem too problematic for Apple at the moment and affords them a great degree of hardware flexibility.
 However developing its own VM (virtual machine) technology and deploying it on some of these product platforms (Mac, iPod, iPhone) will gain them even more freedom in deploying their software and others across all three product lines more quickly.

 More interestingly, an Apple VM deployed on future PA Semi PowerPC designs could give Apple a new “angle” into the world of game consoles and mobile gaming — a world now dominated by the PowerPC architecture.
 This is especially interesting in light of Nintendo’s resurgence and its prolific use of the PowerPC architecture within a few generations of game consoles.
-A licensing agreement with Nintendo could allow Apple to build a different category of mobile devices that play Nintendo games, courtesy a virtualization machine.
+A licensing agreement with Nintendo could allow Apple to build a different category of mobile devices that play Nintendo games, courtesy of a virtualization machine.

 PA Semi – Why Apple Bought Them